 3 Reasons Sibling Rivalry Can Worsen After a Divorce (And How to Prevent Them)

-Sibling rivalry occurs naturally as children grow and can be a positive aspect of a child’s development, allowing them to work through disputes within the safety of their family unit.
-The skills they learn by fighting through disagreements with their siblings can serve them well when they encounter conflict, wherever it may occur, as adults.
+Sibling rivalry occurs naturally as children grow.
+Although it can be a stressful thing to witness as a parent, sibling rivalry can sometimes be a positive aspect of a child’s development as it allows them to work through disputes within the safety of their family unit.
+The skills they learn by working through disagreements with their siblings can serve them well when they encounter conflict, wherever it may occur, as adults.

-Prevention: Divorce may leave you emotionally exhausted, but it’s crucial to still recognize and validate the toll it may take on your children as well.
+Divorce may leave you emotionally exhausted, but it’s crucial to still recognize and validate the toll it may take on your children as well.
 And remember to check in with all of your children.
 One may speak up more than another, but the support and love they will need is the same.

 If you can, work with your co-parent to come up with a plan that allows both of you to have one-on-one time with each of your children.
 Participating in activities unique to each child can also help show your kids that you still see them as individuals.

 This is doubly the case if one of your children was experiencing any difficulties that caused even subtle tension or disagreements leading up to your separation.
 Kids will be processing many new and frustrating emotions, and placing the blame for the divorce on their sibling’s struggle may be all too easy.
 If you need help reinforcing this with your children, there are plenty of great books about divorce that you and your child can read together.

-Sibling relationships will never be conflict free, separated parents or no. But sibling rivalry should not be a cause of long-term damage to your children or their relationships.
-Instead, arguments between siblings should be constructive, helping them learn how to manage disagreements, deal constructively with anger, and process their emotions.
-Preventing sibling rivalries from becoming destructive during divorce should be a primary concern for co-parents, but as long as you’re attentive to your own communication and the needs of your children, helping your kids through conflict will come naturally.
+Sibling relationships will never be conflict-free, separated parents or no. But sibling rivalry should not be a cause of long-term damage to your children or their relationships.
+Instead, arguments between siblings should be constructive, helping them learn how to manage disagreements, deal with anger, and process their emotions.
+Preventing sibling rivalries from becoming destructive during divorce should be a primary concern for co-parents, but as long as you’re attentive to your communication and the needs of your children, helping your kids through conflict will come naturally.